Water Lessons is available anywhere books are sold and also directly from the press

 Lisa Dordal is a poet and teacher based in Nashville, Tennessee.
 She received a Master of Fine Arts (in poetry) from Vanderbilt University in 2011 and a Master of Divinity, also from Vanderbilt, in 2005.
 She teaches in the English Department at Vanderbilt.

 Lisa is a Pushcart Prize and Best-of-the-Net nominee and the recipient of an Academy of American Poets University Prize and the Robert Watson Poetry Prize.
-Her poetry has appeared in RHINO Poetry, Narrative, Best New Poets 2015, Cave Wall, Bellevue Literary Review, CALYX, Ninth Letter, Rove Poetry, The Greensboro Review, Vinyl Poetry, storySouth, Connotation Press, and The Feminist Wire.
+Her poetry has appeared in RHINO Poetry, Narrative, Great River Review, Best New Poets 2015, Cave Wall, Bellevue Literary Review, CALYX, Ninth Letter, Rove Poetry, The Greensboro Review, Vinyl Poetry, storySouth, Connotation Press, and The Feminist Wire.

 Her first full-length collection of poetry, Mosaic of the Dark, was a finalist for the Audre Lorde Award for Lesbian Poetry and is available from Black Lawrence Press.